0xfps/approve-test/README.md

 ###

-A token that approves tokens to addresses from the tokens balances.
+A token that approves tokens to addresses from the token's balances.

 ###